icopy-site/awesome/docs/awesome/static-analysis.md

 - [dbcritic](https://github.com/channable/dbcritic) — dbcritic finds problems in a database schema, such as a missing primary key constraint in a table.

+- [holistic](https://holistic.dev/) — More than 1,300 rules to analyze SQL queries.
+Takes an SQL schema definition and the query source code to generate improvement recommendations.
+Detects code smells, unused indexes, unused tables, views, materialized views, and more.

 - [sqlcheck](https://github.com/jarulraj/sqlcheck) — Automatically identify anti-patterns in SQL queries.

 - [SQLFluff](https://www.sqlfluff.com/) — Multiple dialect SQL linter and formatter.